CycloneDX/cyclonedx-javascript-library/README.md

 * Factories for the following use cases:
   * Create data models from any license descriptor string
   * Create `PackageURL` from `Component` data models
-  * Specific to _Node.js_: create data models from PackageJson-like data structures
+  * Specific to _Node.js_: create data models from PackageJson-like data structures and derived data
 * Builders for the following use cases:
   * Specific to _Node.js_: create deep data models `Tool` or `Component` from PackageJson-like data structures
 * Implementation of the [_CycloneDX_ Specification][CycloneDX-spec] for the following versions: